 By Lonnie Huffman - Own work, CC BY 3.0, https://commons.wikimedia.org/w/index.php?curid=7439589

-I have a Six Line Wrasse in my 120 gallon tank, and when I added new Anthias and Damselfish, the Wrasse went after them for about a day.
-But after that, they have lived together peacefully.
+I personally had a Six Line Wrasse in my 120-gallon tank.
+Upon adding new Anthias and Damselfish, the Wrasse exhibited aggression for about a day.
+Subsequently, they have coexisted harmoniously.
+But after that they were just fine!

 6. Flame/Longnose Hawkfish